-The old west lives on in a small town called Pioneertown north of Joshua Tree National Park.
-This place is unlike any other and is a true hidden gem in California.
+The old west lives on in a small town located north of Joshua Tree National Park.
+A little place called Pioneertown California.
+It’s unlike any other and is a true hidden gem in California.
 Not only that, but it’s the most photogenic place so you’ll want to know everything before heading there.
-In this blog, I outline all you need to know before visiting Pioneertown in California.
+Plan to spend at least an hour exploring this old western town in the middle of nowhere.
+In this blog, I outline all you need to know before visiting the old west town, Pioneertown in California.

 Pioneertown was built in 1946 to mirror an 1880s old-western village.
 It was Dick Curtis’ dream to build a “Living Breathing Movie Set”.
 So he gathered up investors (27 to be exact) to build the town of his dreams, Pioneertown.
 Some of the famous investors are Roy Rogers, Dick Curtis, and Russell Hayden.